reearth/docs.reearth.io/plugin-guide/recipes/screen-capture-and-print.md

 :::note

 The output image comes from the canvas so anything implemented out of canvas (eg. infobox) can not be included.
-If you want to take a screenshot of all HTML elements you may try implement with some third-party libraries in plugin code.

 :::

 ```js